mahdiatubly/AWS/Machine Learning/MLOpsEngineering.md

   * Enable Amazon SageMaker project templates and Amazon SageMaker JumpStart for Studio users.

 * Organizations can use the AWS Service Catalog to create and manage catalogs of IT services that are approved for use on AWS.
+* Apache Airflow is a platform that you can use to programmatically author, schedule, and monitor workflows.
+Using Airflow, you can build a workflow for SageMaker training, hyperparameter tuning, batch transform, and endpoint deployment.
+You can use any SageMaker deep learning framework or Amazon algorithms to perform above operations in Airflow.
+Benefits of using Airflow and Amazon MWAA to orchestrate ML workflows include:
+  * Python-based tool – Developers can programmatically define how tasks are to be done, instead of only what is to be done.
+  * Directed acyclic graph (DAG) workflow management – Use the DAG interface for defining and running complex workflows with dependencies.
+Visualize the DAG workflows to support operations management.
+  * Extensibility – Airflow operators provide a structured way to perform common tasks by using reusable modules.
+These operators provide useful abstraction, repeatability, and an API.
+These operators are especially valuable because they provide a way to orchestrate sometimes very long-running data pipelines or asynchronous ML processes such as model training.

+* SageMaker Operators for Kubernetes facilitate the processes for developers and data scientists who use Kubernetes to train, tune, and deploy ML models in SageMaker.
+You can install these SageMaker Operators on your Kubernetes cluster in Amazon Elastic Kubernetes Service (Amazon EKS).
+Then, you can use them to create SageMaker jobs natively by using the Kubernetes API and command-line Kubernetes tools such as kubectl.
+* A Kubeflow Pipeline component is a set of code that is used to execute one step of a Kubeflow pipeline.
+Components are represented as a Python module that is built into a Docker image.  components make it fast and straightforward to write pipelines for experimentation and production environments without needing to interact with the underlying Kubernetes infrastructure.
+SageMaker Components for Kubeflow Pipelines offer an alternative to launching your compute-intensive jobs from SageMaker.
+The components integrate SageMaker with the portability and orchestration of Kubeflow Pipelines.
+Using the SageMaker Components for Kubeflow Pipelines (KFP), you can create and monitor your SageMaker resources as part of a Kubeflow Pipelines workflow.
+Each of the jobs in your pipelines runs on SageMaker instead of the local Kubernetes cluster so that you can take advantage of key SageMaker features.
+* MLflow is an open-source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+It includes the following components:
+  * Tracking – Record and query experiments, including code, data, configuration, and results.
+  * Projects – Package data science code in a format to reproduce runs on any platform.
+  * Models – Deploy ML models in diverse serving environments.
+  * Registry – Store, annotate, discover, and manage models in a central repository.

+* You can integrate MLflow with Amazon SageMaker to provide collaborative experiments and model tracking for your ML solution.
+You can set up a central MLflow tracking server during your ML project.
+You can host an MLflow tracking server on an EC2 instance.
+You can also Dockerize it and host the MLflow container on serverless AWS Fargate.
+On AWS Fargate, you do not need to manage the underlying instance.
+* Model governance is a framework that gives systematic visibility into machine learning (ML) model development, validation, and usage.
+Amazon SageMaker provides purpose-built ML governance tools for managing control access, activity tracking, and reporting across the ML lifecycle.
+  * Manage least-privilege permissions for ML practitioners by using Amazon SageMaker Role Manager;  It comes with a set of predefined policy templates for different personas and ML activities.
+Personas represent the different types of users that need permissions to perform ML activities in SageMaker, such as: Data scientists, MLOps, SageMaker compute role, and Custom role settings.
+Personas are composed of one or more ML activities to grant permissions.
+ML activities are a set of permissions to accomplish a common ML task.
+  * Create detailed model documentation by using Amazon SageMaker Model Cards.
+  * Gain visibility into your models with centralized dashboards by using Amazon SageMaker Model Dashboard.
+  * When you train a model, Amazon SageMaker creates a visualization of your entire ML workflow from data preparation to deployment.
+This visualization is called a model lineage graph and uses entities to represent individual steps in your workflow.

+* Use VPC endpoints to securely connect to resources.
+A VPC endpoint in AWS serves the purpose of establishing a private connection between your Amazon Virtual Private Cloud (VPC) and specific AWS services or VPC endpoint services powered by AWS PrivateLink.
+This private connection allows resources within your VPC to access these services without requiring an internet gateway, NAT gateway, or internet access.

+## Reliable MLOps

+In the reliable phase of the MLOps maturity model, the automatic testing methodology is introduced, for both the model and invoking infrastructure, in an isolated staging (preproduction) environment that simulates production.
+After a successful run of the test, the models are deployed to the isolated environment of production.
+To promote the models among the multiple environments, manual evaluation and approvals are required.
+- Integration testing This testing evaluates the functional requirements of the production model.
+It verifies that all components of an ML pipeline, such as data preprocessing, model training, and deployment, function together correctly.
+It is crucial for maintaining pipeline integrity and avoiding issues in production.
+- Stress and load testing Stress testing assesses an ML system's performance under extreme conditions.
+It helps identify the system's breaking points and ensures reliability during heavy data loads or high prediction request rates.
+- Model testing validates the performance and robustness of ML models.
+It checks metrics like accuracy, fairness, and explainability, which ensures that models are trustworthy, unbiased, and interpretably accurate.
+This module will focus on various testing methods, such as A/B testing and shadow testing.

+- Using multiple accounts for reliable MLOps offers many benefits.
+At a minimum, you should consider an account for development, staging, production, and other.

+-  how monitoring contributes to reliable MLOps:
+  - Business requirements Measure success criteria (KPIs).
+This criterion helps to evaluate how well you are meeting your business goals.
+For example, a video streaming service might monitor data about whether using their ML model has led to an increase in the number of subscribers.
+  - Model performance Models are typically trained and evaluated by using historical data.
+Real-world data might not look like the training data.
+ML models in production make predictions on real-life data that is not carefully curated like most training datasets.
+For a complete model performance monitoring solution, consider the following subcategories to evaluate model performance:
+    - Data quality
+    - Model quality
+    - Model bias
+    - Feature attribution (explainability)

+  - Resource utilization Monitor the performance of the infrastructure and the cost that is associated with it.
+Is the hosting infrastructure appropriate for the demand?
+Are model latency and graphics processing unit (GPU) utilization within acceptable parameters?
+  - Traceability and compliance Monitoring provide an audit trail, which is crucial for troubleshooting, improving model performance, and meeting regulatory requirements.